penmerchant/Devto.clone/README.md

 ***server .env***

-You need to sign up/sign in to your cloudinary account first to do this step.
+You need to have a cloudinary account first to do this step.

 ```env
 PORT=your own port